XHiddenProjects/AsonetCMS/docs/1.0.0/en-us/creating_plugins.md

      ```php
       public static function {webhooks}(param){
         if(self::isActive(self::$baseName)){
-            # execute if plugin is active.
+            # execute if plugin is on.
         }else{
             # execute if plugin is off.
         }